omar-marzook/deewan-spark-flow/LCP-OPTIMIZATION.md

 2. PageSpeed Insights
 3. Web Vitals reporting in Google Analytics
 4. Real user monitoring on actual mobile devices
+5. Chrome User Experience Report (CrUX) data

+## Implementation Notes

+The optimizations have been implemented in a way that maintains the visual appearance and functionality of the site while significantly improving performance.
+The approach focuses on:

+1. **Critical Rendering Path**: Optimizing the sequence of steps the browser goes through to render the page
+2. **Progressive Enhancement**: Ensuring core content is available quickly, with enhancements loading progressively
+3. **Resource Prioritization**: Ensuring the most important resources are loaded first
+4. **Caching Strategy**: Implementing effective caching for repeat visits

 ## References